Our favourite snorkelling spots in the Whitsunday Islands

-This spot is beautiful, with a long sand cay to explore on foot, and some growing, healthy coral just off the length of the beach.
-There is plenty of sea grass in this area too, which is a favourite food for sea turtles!
+This spot is beautiful, with a long sand cay to explore on foot.
+There is plenty of sea grass in this area, which is a favourite food for sea turtles!
 You might get to snorkel with turtles at Langford Island.

 Katie’s Cove to Chalkies Beach, Haselwood Island

 When the tide is low, and the conditions are nice and calm, you can snorkel the length of reef on Haselwood Island from Katie’s Cove, past Honeymoon Island to Chalkie’s Beach.
 From the beautiful white sandy beach extends a ridge of pristine coral reef.
 See how many different types of coral you can name.

 Book a bareboat with Whitsunday Escape to snorkel the Whitsunday islands at your own pace.
 Need help working out which boat will suit your group and level of experience?
 Contact our friendly reservations team for a recommendation.